 Get a Card

-Your Kanawha County Public Library card is free if you live, work, or attend school in West Virginia.
-It is good for a year and can be renewed annually.
+Kanawha County Public Library cards are free if you live, work, or attend school in West Virginia.

-KCPL requires identification that shows your name and current address to receive a permanent library card.
-It does not have to be a photo ID.
-Parents/Legal Guardians of children under the age of 18 must sign for their child’s library card.
+Parents and Legal Guardians of children under the age of 18 must sign for their child’s library card.

 • Driver's License or State ID